How to Add More High-Quality Protein to Your Diet

 1. Swap protein powders for naturally high-protein foods (hello cottage cheese!)

-For a high-protein milk for cereal or a smoothie base, check out Organic Valley's fortified lowfat and skim milks.
+Try Organic Valley® Protein Plus™ Ultra-Filtered Milk.
+This is the only premium pasture-raised, ultra-filtered, organic milk available nationwide!
+It is ultra-filtered organic milk packed with 50% more protein and 50% less sugar compared to regular milk.
+And for a high-protein milk for cereal or a smoothie base, you can also try Organic Valley's fortified lowfat and skim milks.
 These milks blend in real, organic, nonfat dry milk powder, which boosts the protein and calcium over regular milk.
 (They're milk with more milk in them!)
-Our fortified milks are fantastic for families where you need to satisfy the needs (and wants) of both adults and kids.
+Our fortified milks are fantastic for families where you need to satisfy the needs (and wants) of adults and kids.

 Landjaeger is a great on the go snack.